Skip to main content

 4. Snæfellsnes peninsula

-Location: West Iceland, around 2 hours’ drive north of Reykjavík.
+Location: West Iceland, around two hours from Reykjavík.

 View over the Kirkfjufell mountain in Snæfellsnes Peninsula